roridev/next/sisbasekt/core.md

 - Configuration API
 - Prefix Handling `Important!`
 *Note: Prefix handling must be open to the user as easily allow configuring an external prefix handler.*

+## Sisbase-Core Lifetime Description

+### Initialization

+1. Loads configuration
+2. Start the Backend
+3. Wait for the Backend to connect to Discord
+4. Loads Extensions

+### Lost Connection to Backend

+5. Stops all Extensions
+6. Try restarting the backend 3 times
+7. Shuts down the backend
+8. Shuts down

+### Connection to Backend is Resumed

+5. Loads Extensions